 At the point at which the couple go to court they will have probably exchanged financial information and may have exchanged Without Prejudice offers.
 The District Judge will read the papers and give an indication on his or her thoughts on the case.
 He or she will remind the couple of the costs of proceeding to Final Hearing, and encourage settlement if possible.
 The judge will try to mediate between the parties by advising what he or she would do if asked to decide matters at a Final Hearing.

-There may also be the essence of an FDR quote in their comments too.Get Expert Advice You can call us on 01908 904064 or email: firstname.lastname@example.org for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
-Copyright 2013-2018 Rainscourt Law LLP.
+There may also be the essence of an FDR quote in their comments too.Get Expert Advice You can contact us for confidential family law advice.
+We offer free, no obligation, telephone consultations for qualifying individuals.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.